Bhawesh02/Gravity-Dash/README.md

 - **Code Structure:** Modular scripting, scene transitions, and data persistence.
 - **Gameplay Enhancement:** Engaging mechanics, level design, and interactive elements.

+## Coding Architecture

+### MVC (Model-View-Controller) Architecture

+The project follows the MVC architectural pattern, which separates the application into three interconnected components:

+- **Model**: Represents the game's data and business logic.
+Includes classes for the player, pickups, and game state.

+- **View**: Handles the visual aspects of the game, such as UI elements, player animations, and rendering.
+The `PlayerView` script, for example, manages the player's visual components.

+- **Controller**: Controls the game's behaviour and user input.
+The `PlayerController` script, for instance, manages the player's actions and interactions.

+### Singleton Pattern

+Several components in the project, such as the `GameManager`, `EventService`, and `UIService`, implement the Singleton pattern:

+- **GameManager**: Manages game state, scene transitions, and game elements such as platforms and pickups.

+- **EventService**: Handles game events like player death, pickup collection, and level completion using events and delegates.

+- **UIService**: Manages user interface elements and their interactions, including restart buttons, lobby buttons, and level completion UI.

+### Observer Pattern

+The Observer pattern is utilized through the EventService.
+It allows decoupled components to subscribe to and respond to events triggered by other parts of the game.
+For instance:

+- Subscribing to the `PlayerDied` event displays the player death UI.
+- Subscribing to the `PickupCollected` event updates UI elements and triggers game effects.
+- Subscribing to the `LevelCompleted` event displays level completion UI.

+### Scriptable Object

+Scriptable Objects are used to store and manage game data and configurations:

+- **PlayerScriptableObject**: Contains player-related configuration data such as speed, mass change, and increased mass duration.
+This allows for easy tuning and balancing of player mechanics.

+---